 Inverse psoriasis may worsen with sweating and rubbing.
 A buildup of yeast may trigger it.

 This kind of psoriasis is uncommon and mostly appears in adults.
 It causes pus-filled bumps (pustules) surrounded by red skin.
 These may look infectious, but are not.

 This type may show up on one area of your body, such as the hands and feet.
 Sometimes it covers most of your body, which is called "generalized" pustular psoriasis.
 When this happens it can be very serious, so get immediate medical attention.

 - Muscle weakness

-- Sudden withdrawal of systemic medications or strong topical steroids used over a large area of the body
+- Suddenly stopping systemic drugs or strong topical steroids that you used over a large area of your body

-- Overexposure to ultraviolet (UV) light without sunscreen
+- Getting too much ultraviolet (UV) light without using sunscreen

 - Exposure to certain chemicals